spoddutur/spark-notes/reb3.md

 ## Conclusion: Analysis and Advantages:
 - **Still thinking as to how above solution is easing user off any burden compared to spark-native solutions?**
-  - In Spark native solution to keep track of mined phrases, we maintained a global cache at driver and collected the new mined phrases after every batch in this global cache.
+  - In Spark native solution to keep track of mined phrases:
+  	1. We maintained a global cache at driver
+	2. We also maintained a per partition cache and collected the new mined phrases per partition in every batch here
+	3. Merge partition cache's into our global cache at driver.
-  - Its all happening so seamlessly here in 2 steps:
+  - Its all happening so seamlessly here in 2 steps - `igniteRDD.saveValue() and igniteRDD.groupBy("phrase").agg(..)`:
-      1. Save new phrases learnt per batch in ignite using `saveValues()`.
-It basically saves values from given RDD into Ignite and a unique key will be generated for each value of the given RDD.
+      - The first step is to save new phrases learnt per batch in ignite using `saveValues()`.
+      - It basically saves values from given RDD into Ignite and generates a unique key for each value of the given RDD.
-      2. Aggregating phrase counts within ignite.
+      - The second step is to aggregating phrase counts within ignite.
 That's it!!

 - **Weaving has also become easy**
   - Because our ignite cache is an RDD, to weave the phrases vocab with our input rdd's is so much easier.
 It feels like home for spark where-in it boiled down to rdd-to-rdd weaving!!!